 Saving music's future...

-However, unlike the masterpieces of painting, sculpture, and architecture that have come down through history, the lifespan of audio recordings is very limited, due to:
+Unlike the masterpieces of painting, sculpture, and architecture that have come down through history, the lifespan of audio recordings is very limited.

-Countless recordings of inestimable value have already disappeared.
-According to UNESCO, we only have 10 to 15 years left to transfer available audiovisual recordings to digital media and prevent their loss.
+According to UNESCO, countless recordings of inestimable value have already disappeared, and we only have 10 to 15 years left to transfer available audiovisual recordings to digital media to prevent their loss.